SHTF Plan: 4-Step Guide to Survive Any Disaster (2022)

 Everyone needs an SHTF plan (Shit Hits the Fan Plan) because society is much more fragile than many people understand or want to believe.
 Our stark reality is one in which a single large-scale disaster or series of smaller-scale disasters occurring in the wrong place at the right time can lead to cascading impacts on society.

 When that happens, those who don’t have an SHTF plan ready to go will be much more likely to suffer.
 Those without an SHTF plan are more likely to struggle and succumb to a lack of planning and preparation.

 The solution is this step-by-step process to survive any SHTF situation.
-This five-step guide will help ensure you and your loved ones are safe and sound when the world around you descends into chaos.
+This four-step guide will help ensure you and your loved ones are safe and sound when the world around you descends into chaos.

 What Is an SHTF Event?

 An SHTF event is any event that exceeds the ability of local, state, national, and international aid providers to overcome.
 SHTF events cause widespread regional, national, and international harm.
 And the damage they cause is beyond the capacity of society to address.

 When discussing SHTF events, most people think of them as large-scale disasters such as a supervolcano eruption, significant asteroid impact, or a similar cataclysm.
 And while this is true, smaller, compounding disasters can build upon one another to the point they result in an SHTF situation occurring.

 Here are a few examples of possible SHTF events:

 SHTF Scenario #1 – Large-Scale Natural Disaster